cmsplt/PLTPaperPlots/README.md

 * *Fig. 28 (ML using occupancy maps)*: These plots are in MLOccupancy/.
 These consist of the original PDF and PNG from Peter; I don't have the macros for these.

-* Fig. 29 (PLT/RAMSES corrections for 2016): PLTRamsesComparison/PlotRAMSESCorrectionsPaper.C, created for the paper to plot the data from David's spreadsheet (pltramseslin.xlsx) which I have extracted the two relevant csv files from (pltramses2016ratio.csv and pltramses2016slope.csv).
+* Fig. 29 (PLT/RAMSES corrections for 2016): PLTRamsesComparison/PlotRAMSESCorrectionsPaper.C, created for the paper.
+This uses the data from David's two spreadsheets; the first (pltramseslin.xlsx) includes most of the information but doesn't include the final rescaling to make the efficiency equal to 1 in the VdM fill, so the final efficiency data comes from ForPaper.xlsx.
+I have extracted the two relevant csv files, pltramses2016ratio.csv and pltramses2016slope.csv, from these.

 * *Figs. 31 and 32 (cross-luminometer ratio and slope plots)*: LuminometerComparisons/*.
 Only plots from Rafael.